EndPointCorp/end-point-blog/2021/10/generating-qr-codes-as-unicode-text.md

 otpauth://totp/{username}?secret={key}&issuer={provider_name}
 ```

-The `provider_name` can contain spaces, however, they need to be URL-encoded and entered as %20 for auth to work correctly on iOS.
+The `provider_name` can contain spaces; however, they need to be URL-encoded and entered as %20 for auth to work correctly on iOS.
 Otherwise, an invalid barcode error will be shown when adding the code.

 For example, if you generate the QR code with key `JSZE5V4676DZFCUCFW4GLPAHEFDNY447` for the account `root@example.com`, the resulting command would be: